Board of Directors

 President

-My focus is to bring people with acromegaly together, so we can feel less alone, support each other, and realize we deal with similar issues.
-To help us understand our disease better, our group offers presentations from a variety of medical professionals, giving us the opportunity to take better care of ourselves and improve our quality of life.
+After being diagnosed with acromegaly in 2008 and realizing there was no support system in Western Canada, I started the Vancouver Acromegaly Support Group.
+My focus was to bring people with acromegaly together, so we could feel less alone, support each other, and realize we deal with similar issues.
+To help us understand our disease better, the group offers presentations from a variety of medical professionals, giving us the opportunity to take better care of ourselves and improve our quality of life.

-I strive to bring awareness and knowledge to the general public in Canada and beyond, speaking with the media and working closely with my Member of Parliament, Mark Strahl, to have Acromegaly Awareness Day approved by Parliament.
+This led to the founding of Acromegaly Canada in 2018.
+Our national organization is dedicated to making acromegaly more widely known, promoting better care, and sharing knowledge between the medical community and patients.
+I continue to strive to bring awareness and knowledge to the general public in Canada and beyond, speaking with the media and working closely with my Member of Parliament to have Acromegaly Awareness Day approved by Parliament.

 Heather Elder

-Second Vice-President; Chair, Communications Committee
+Chair, Communications Committee

-Since then, I’ve been fortunate to meet others with acromegaly through the “Light of Day” art exhibit and conferences across North America.
+After being diagnosed with acromegaly in 2012, I sought information and support to help manage this life-changing condition.
+Online patient groups have been a vital resource for me, and I was delighted—and relieved—to finally meet a fellow acromegaly patient in person in 2018.
+Since then, I’ve been fortunate to meet others with acromegaly through the “Light of Day” art exhibit and conferences across the globe.
 I believe that by sharing our journeys with this rare disease, we can educate each other and show the many faces of acromegaly.
 The more we all know about the range of symptoms, the earlier the diagnosis, the more varied our treatment options, and the better our quality of life.

 William Moore